freenas/freenas-docs/userguide/system.rst

 adding more RAM.
 Autotune will always slow such a system, as it caps the ARC.

-The :guilabel:`Enable autotune` checkbox in :menuselection:`System --> Advanced`
+The :guilabel:`Enable autotune` option in :menuselection:`System --> Advanced`
-is unchecked by default.
-Check this box to run the autotuner at boot time.
-If you would like the script to run immediately, the system must be rebooted.
+is deselected by default.
+Enable this option to run the autotuner at boot time.
+To run the script immediately, reboot the system.

 If the autotune script adjusts any settings, the changed values appear in